-When sitting down to blog, start with an outline which includes all 5 of these elements.
+When sitting down to write a blog post, start with an outline which includes 5 elements that will focus on your target audience and bring readers.
 You may not know the content of each element upfront, but by putting a frame around your work and then basically filling in the blanks helps.
 This is a great starting point as it will give you a structure to work with.
 And besides, a blank screen can be daunting when you’re under pressure to write!
 From here, you just simply flesh out each of those elements as you go.

 The biggest part of learning how to write a blog, is learning to write exactly what your readers want.
 You find that out through keyword research, and you deliver it through keyword optimization.